Wellbeing at Christ Church School

 Sports, arts, celebrating diversity and pastoral care and wellbeing are really important to us at Christ Church and our vision is for every child and every adult in our school to experience life in all its fullness now and in the future.

-We are proud of our continued commitment to children and adults' wellbeing through initiates such as 'Wake and Shake' and building resilience during our 'try something new' weeks.
+We are proud of our continued commitment to children and adults' wellbeing through initiatives such as 'Wake and Shake' and building resilience during our 'try something new' weeks.

-Click here to see more about our Happiness Project 2018
+Click here to find out more about our latest Happiness Project.

 We have a continued focus on Staff wellbeing as we believe this is key to being a successful and happy school.